Ann Moore (impostor): Life

-Ann was born in Rosliston, Derbyshire, the daughter of a day-labourer and sawyer, William Peg (or possibly Pegg) in 1761.
-In 1788 she married a farm servant, James Moore.
+Ann was born in Rosliston, Derbyshire, the daughter of a day-labourer and sawyer, William Peg (or possibly Pegg), in 1761.
+In 1788, she married a farm servant, James Moore.
 By some accounts, she was pregnant at the time.
 Moore, who may not have believed the child was his, deserted her soon after the marriage.
 After the separation, Ann returned to work as a housekeeper for a widowed farmer in Aston, near Tutbury, where she had two more children by her employer.
-About 1800 she made her way to Tutbury to find employment as a cotton beater.
-She was by this point middle-aged and extremely impoverished, with at least one daughter in her care.
+In about 1800, she made her way to Tutbury to find employment as a cotton beater.
+She was, by this point, middle-aged and extremely impoverished, with at least one daughter in her care.

 Reduced to dire poverty, she subsisted on the minimum amount of food necessary to support a human being.
 By November 1806, she had gained a local reputation for reportedly losing all interest in food.
 By March 1807, she was suffering from stomach cramps and hysterical fits, and she became increasingly confined to her bed.
-On 20 May 1807 it was reported that she attempted to swallow a piece of biscuit, but the effort was followed by great pain and vomiting of blood.
-'The last food she ever took was a few blackcurrants, on 17 July 1807,' and in August 'she gradually diminished her liquids.'
+On 20 May 1807, it was reported that she attempted to swallow a piece of biscuit, but the effort was followed by great pain and vomiting of blood.
+'The last food she ever took was a few blackcurrants, on 17 July 1807,' and in August, 'she gradually diminished her liquids.'

 Pamphlets were distributed about her medical case.
-Various writers posited that she lived on air, or that she had an oesophagial disorder.
+Various writers posited that she lived on air, or that she had an esophageal disorder.
 Religious prophet Joanna Southcott declared that the advent of the fasting-woman presaged a three years' famine in France.

 In 1808, local surgeons investigated her case and decided to monitor her for sixteen days straight.
 Local residents worked in shifts to ensure she was constantly monitored, and bulletins describing her condition were publicly distributed as the monitoring period continued.
 However, neither the residents nor the visiting surgeons saw any evidence of food or water intake.
 Robert Taylor and John Allen, two local doctors wrote about the case to the Edinburgh Medical and Surgical Journal in November and December 1808.
 Both doctors publicly supported her claims, increasing her publicity.

 From 1808 to 1813, she continued to attract crowds of visitors many making a substantial donation.
-By 1812 she was known to have earned £400 in the funds.
+By 1812, she was known to have earned £400 in the funds.